Sahanamurnal1108/Medical-summary-generation/README.md

-# Medical Discharge Summary Generation using LLM and RAG
+# Medical Discharge Summary Generation using LLAMA and RAG
 ## Overview

 This project focuses on generating structured medical discharge summaries from unstructured clinical transcripts using Meta’s LLaMA 3.1 Large Language Model (LLM).